KhartesViewer/khartes/README.md

 normal mode, and when it is dark, khartes is in add-node mode.

-The other, more convenient, way to toggle between normal and add-node mode is to press and then quickly release the shift button.
+The other, more convenient, way to toggle between normal and add-node mode is to quickly press and release the shift button.
 You can see which mode you are in by seeing whether the cursor afterwards is a hand (normal mode) or crosshairs (add-node mode).

-This topic needed to be introduced now, because you might, by accident, quickly press and release the shift button, unintentionally toggling between modes.
+This topic needed to be introduced now, because you might, by accident, hit the shift button, unintentionally toggling between modes.
 Now that you understand the two modes, you won't be mystified if this happens.

 ## Choosing a region for segmentation